bezzlab/bezzlab.github.io/README.md

 We devise and implement novel data analysis solutions for biomedical research, particularly when proteomics data is involved.
 The lab is based in the [School of Biological and Chemical Sciences](http://www.sbcs.qmul.ac.uk/) at [Queen Mary](http://www.qmul.ac.uk/), [University of London](https://london.ac.uk/) and led by [Prof Conrad Bessant](http://www.sbcs.qmul.ac.uk/staff/conradbessant.html).

 The lab is responsible for the [Galaxy Integrated Omics (GIO)](http://gio.sbcs.qmul.ac.uk) web-based platform for integrated analysis of transcriptomic and proteomic data, and [PITDB](http://pitdb.org) - a database of translated genomic elements identified from proteomics informed by transcriptomics (PIT) experiments.
-We also produced [Classyfire](https://cran.r-project.org/web/packages/classyfire/index.html), an R package for performing robustly validated machine learning experiments.
+We also produced [Classyfire](https://cran.r-project.org/src/contrib/Archive/classyfire/), an R package for performing robustly validated machine learning experiments.

 #### Selected journal articles: Check these out for a flavour of our research

 Saha, S., Matthews, D.A., Bessant, C. (2018).
-[High throughput discovery of protein variants using proteomics informed by transcriptomics](https://dx.doi.org/10.1093/nar/gky295). *Nucleic Acids Research*.
-In press.
+[High throughput discovery of protein variants using proteomics informed by transcriptomics](https://dx.doi.org/10.1093/nar/gky295). *Nucleic Acids Research*, 46(10), 4893–4902.

 Pearce, O.M., Delaine-Smith, R.M., Maniati, E., Nichols, S., Wang, J., Böhm, S., ... & Balkwill, F.R.
 (2018).
 [Deconstruction of a metastatic tumor microenvironment reveals a common matrix response in human cancers](http://cancerdiscovery.aacrjournals.org/content/8/3/304). *Cancer Discovery*, 8(3), 304-319.